Refinance rates with Laurel Road start at 1.89%.

 Becoming a psychiatrist is an expensive process.
 With the high cost of medical school, many students turn to psychiatry loans to pay for their education.

-If you’re a new psychiatrist with student loan debt, it’s important to know all your repayment and loan forgiveness options.
+Many medical school graduates leave school with more than $250,000, on average, in debt.
+If you’re a new psychiatrist with student debt, it’s important to know all your repayment and loan forgiveness options.

 As a psychiatrist, your earning potential is high.
-The Bureau of Labor Statistics reported that the national mean annual wage for psychiatrists is $216,090.
+The U.S. Bureau of Labor Statistics reported that the national mean annual wage for psychiatrists is $208,000.
 But student loan debt can eat up a significant part of your income.

 If you have federal student loans and can’t afford your payments under your current repayment schedule, consider applying for an income-driven repayment (IDR) plan.